 Robert and Lisa consider Jackson to be a miracle and Akron Children's doctors agree.

 "I feel like God heard his people.
 They cried out and he answered our prayer," Lisa said,

 "God made the right time for the fluid to be dispersed away from his lungs and his lungs to inflate at the right time.
 God is the only one that could do that," Robert added.

-Dr. Clark said 50 percent of children with this heart condition outgrow it, and most of the other kids can have it fixed through a procedure.
+Dr. Clark said 50 percent of children with this heart condition outgrow it, and most of the other kids can have it fixed through

 The family has made orange "Team Jack" shirts and recently presented one to Dr. Clark during a follow-up appointment.

 The doctor held up his shirt, smiled and said, "This just confirms my part of the team."